University of New South Wales

 The University of New South Wales (UNSW) is a public research university based in Sydney, New South Wales, Australia.
 It was established in 1949.

-The university comprises seven faculties, through which it offers bachelor's, master's and doctoral degrees.
+The university consists of seven faculties, through which it offers bachelor's, master's and doctoral degrees.
 Its main campus is in the Sydney eastern suburb of Kensington, 7 km from the Sydney central business district (CBD).
 Its creative arts school, UNSW Art & Design (in the faculty of Arts, Design and Architecture), is located in Paddington and it has subcampuses in the Sydney CBD and several other suburbs, including Randwick and Coogee.
 It has a campus at the Australian Defence Force military academy, ADFA in Canberra, Australian Capital Territory.
 It has research stations located throughout the state of New South Wales.

-It is one of the founding members of Group of Eight, a coalition of Australian research-intensive universities and a member of Universitas 21, a global network of research universities.
+It is one of the founding members of the Group of Eight, a coalition of Australian research-intensive universities, and a member of Universitas 21, a global network of research universities.
 It has international exchange and research partnerships with over 200 universities around the world.